 A bullpup rifle is a type of firearm that has its action and magazine located behind the trigger, allowing it to be shorter than traditional styled firearms with the same barrel length.

-The advantages of bullpup rifles have led to their adoption by military and police forces around the world.
-One of the most noteworthy modern examples is the Israeli Defense Forces’ (IDF) adoption of the Tavor rifle, which features an advanced modular design that allows for quick disassembly and easy maintenance in field conditions.
+The advantages of bullpup rifles have led to their adoption by military and police forces worldwide.
+One of the most noteworthy modern examples is the Israeli Defense Forces (IDF) adoption of the Tavor rifle, which features an advanced modular design that allows for quick disassembly and easy maintenance in field conditions.